parenting_in_the_pandemic

 Take action

 My initial reaction is to take action.
 I now pay attention to my reactions and try to resolve the triggers before I act.
 I don’t always catch myself and that’s ok.
-I am now aware that when I resolve my reactions, I feel calmer and more focused.
-I can see additional alternatives.
+But now I am certainly aware that when I resolve my reactions, I feel calmer and more focused.
+This allows me to see alternatives.
 I can pause to ask my children what they would like to to do celebrate their graduation.
-We marked the occasion with a special piece of jewelry.
-We took fun photos.
-We got together with friends and family within the guidelines.
-We recognized that we missed out on some of the excitement but we were thankful that we were safe and healthy.
+Instead of big celebrations, we marked the occasion with a special piece of jewelry and took fun photos.
+Also, we were able to get together with friends and family within the guidelines.
+We recognized that we missed out on some of the excitement but nevertheless, we were thankful that we were safe and healthy.

 Enjoy the moments

-The spring of 2020 was not a normal time for graduations.
-The spring of 2020 was a special time because our family had the opportunity to spend wonderful time together.
-The spring of 2020 was a special time because each of us in our family had the opportunity to spend time on our own.
+The spring of 2020 was not a normal time for graduations but it was a special time because our family had the opportunity to spend wonderful time together.
 Of course, we miss the wonderful activities around our extended family, friends, school and sport.
 We enjoyed different times such as family meals, movie nights and games.
 We continue to move forward.
 My children look forward to the next step in their education.
 And their next graduation.

 Find your moments

 Parenting in the pandemic is challenging.
 Our challenges vary depending on many things: the age of our children; our family structure; our work situation; our financial position; our living space and so on.
 When we learn to take time to acknowledge our situation and recognize our automatic response, we can use the Logosynthesis method to feel more calm and focused.
-This is what our children notice.
-This is what influences how our children respond.
-This is what can support your parenting in the pandemic.
+This is what our children notice and this alos, is what influences how our children respond.
+Taking time to shift reactive behaviour can support your parenting in the pandemic and beyond.
 Your children will thank you.

 Use this guided protocol to feel calmer and more focused during the coronavirus pandemic: